-On March 12, 1877, there took place the solemn opening in new quarters of the Patronage de Saint Pierre, St. Peter's Youth Centre, at Nice.
-Don Bosco gave the occasional address.
+On March 12, 1877, in Nice during a solemn opening of St. Peter's Youth Center in the new quarters of the Patronage de Saint Pierre, Don Bosco gave an address.
 For many reasons it was important that the event should go well; for this reason, Don Bosco took as his subject-matter his system of education, to which he had begun to give the title "Preventive".

 Upon Don Bosco's return to Turin, he had his address written up in more polished form, with also a French translation: he had spoken on the occasion itself in a mixture of Italian and French.
 It underwent various re-editing.
 Originally published together with the account of the solemn opening - it began life essentially as a propaganda document - it eventually acquired a life of its own, representing as it does Don Bosco's only attempt at setting out his educational principles in systematic form.

 The translation is based on Braido's 'Document R', which contains later refinements to the text, and which was printed together with the Regulations For The Houses Of The Society Of St Francis Of Sales, in 1877.
 (Critical Edition: P. BRAIDO -- Translation and Notes: P. LAWS)

 On a number of occasions I have been asked to express, verbally or in writing, a few thoughts concerning the so-called "Preventive System" which we are accustomed to use in our houses.
 Until now I have not been able to comply with this request for lack of time, but since at the present moment we are preparing to print the regulations, which now have been observed as it were by tradition, I have thought it may be fitting to present here an outline of it, which will serve as a sketch for a small work which I am preparing, if God will give me life, long enough to complete it.
 I do this solely to help in the difficult art of educating the young.
 Therefore I will speak about in what the Preventive System consists and why it should be preferred; its practical application and its advantages.